Applied Music (noncredit)

 Studies principal concepts of singing diction in languages of Italian, French, German, Latin and English.
 Required for voice majors.
 Prerequisite: voice music major or minor.
 Semester course designated as repeatable.
 Two semesters required for music education and performance majors.

 MUS098 Voice Class (2)

 Designed for beginning singer.
 Introduces structures and processes of voice mechanism, foundational principles of singing and voice production, and standard vocal teaching methods.
 Explores song literature.
 In-class performances required.
-Fulfills voice requirement for music education nonvoice majors.
+Fulfills voice requirement for music education, music performance and Bachelor of Arts in Music nonvoice majors.